scala/docs.scala-lang/_sips/sips/2021-06-25-pattern-matching-with-named-fields.md

 This makes it hard which parameter means what, basically the same idea as for named arguments.
 (The IDE can help here)

 In addition, it breaks every time a field of `User` gets added, rearranged, or removed.
-In the worst case it breaks silently, if to fields with the type switch places.
+In the worst case it breaks silently, if two fields with the type switch places.

 Personal motivation comes from using to offend https://www.scalatest.org/user_guide/using_matchers#matchingAPattern and got bitten every time the data model changed slightly.